nunomourinho/forensicVmAutopsyUserManual/docs/user/media.rst

 .. note::

-   During the upload process, the Autopsy :term:`ForensicVM Client Plugin` might become unresponsive.
+   During the upload process, the Autopsy ForensicVM Client Plugin might become unresponsive.
 This is expected behavior.
 Please wait patiently until the upload completes.

 **Step 5: Verify the Uploaded ISO**

-Once uploaded, you should be able to see the ISO file listed in the :term:`ISO Management` section of the ForensicVM server.
+Once uploaded, you should be able to see the ISO file listed in the ISO Management section of the ForensicVM server.
 This ensures your tools are now ready to be utilized in your ongoing investigation.

 .. raw:: latex